Murray Hall (ice hockey): Playing career

+Hall (pictured in 1975) was a key part of the back-to-back Avco World Trophy wins for the Houston Aeros.

 A talented offensive winger, Hall was signed by the Chicago Black Hawks as a teenager and came up through their junior system, turning pro in 1961.
 In 1961–62, he scored 21 goals as the youngest player on the AHL Buffalo Bisons, Chicago's top minor-league affiliate.
 He appeared in his first two NHL games.
 Hall also received a surprising opportunity to play in the NHL All-Star Game, which at the time was between the defending Stanley Cup champions (Chicago won in 1961), and a team of all-stars from the rest of the league.
 Chicago took the opportunity to give Hall and Chico Maki, two of their top prospects, some valuable experience.

 Over the next two seasons, Hall established himself as an elite minor-league scorer (playing on a line with and outscoring Phil Esposito in the EPHL in 1962–63), but struggled to take the next step to the NHL.
 In 1963–64, he scored just 2 points in 23 games in Chicago, and following the season was selected by the Detroit Red Wings in the intra-league draft.
 In Detroit, his fortunes were much the same.
 He easily led the Wings' AHL affiliate in scoring over the next two years, but only appeared in a few games in Detroit.
 In 1966–67, he finally produced in NHL action, scoring 4 goals and 7 points in a 12-game stint in Detroit.